 Prior to 2006, IRA holders faced a barrier to giving retirement assets to charity during their lifetimes because all withdrawals from traditional IRAs were subject to income tax.
 The IRA charitable rollover was first enacted by Congress in 2006 but was temporary.
-Since that time, Congress renewed the extension but it was always temporary until this most recent legislation.
-Now that the IRA charitable rollover provision is now permanent, IRA holders can choose charity over taxes and witness the impact of their IRA charitable rollover during their lifetimes.
+Since that time, Congress renewed the extension but it was always temporary until legislation in December 2015 made it permanent.
+Now that the IRA charitable rollover provision is permanent, IRA holders can choose charity over taxes and witness the impact of their IRA charitable rollover during their lifetimes.

 Frequently Asked Questions about the IRA Charitable Rollover

 The Community Foundation always recommends discussing your charitable giving plans with your professional advisor or attorney.